 Many parents are feeling guilty during lockdown.
+You may feel that you’re not coping, or that you could be doing better.
 The pressures of home schooling your children and balancing your other commitments can take a toll.
 We’re here to tell you it’s OK.

 The challenges you’re facing as a parent during lockdown are new and difficult.
 Many parents feel the same way you do, even if they don’t talk about it.

 Think about where your guilt is coming from.
 Is it about something out of your control?
 Accept that you’re feeling guilty.
 Label the feeling as guilt and move on from it.
 Fighting it wastes energy and can affect your behaviour towards others.